shvenkat/zsh-theme-dexter/README.md

 # Dexter, a zsh theme.

-A theme with an emphasis on the right (hand) side of the terminal.
+A theme with an emphasis on the right side (hence the name) of the terminal.

 ## Example